asdcid/Cp-hap/README.md

 However, if the ratio of these two structures are far away from 50% vs 50%, or you only get one structure or more than two structures, it suggests that it would be some interesting stories behind your chloroplast genome.

+For chloroplast genome which has only one inverted repeat, it is supposed to observe only one structure.

+## Chloroplast genome which has only one inverted repeat
+Use the scripts in scripts_one_ir_chloroplast_genome, the setting and usage is the same as above.
+We changed the cutoff of discarding reads from failed to cover three conjunctions to failed to cover two conjunctions.